myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 tags: swift objc hash boost ios osx
 ---

-TLDR: to make a hash of a custom class, that contains few primitive properties with defined `hash` methods - use this
+TLDR: to make a hash of a custom class that contains few primitive properties with defined `hash` methods, use this:
 ```
 - (NSUInteger)hash {
   NSUInteger hash = 0;